NCAS-CMS/cfa-conventions/source/cfa.md

 ### Compression

-A fragment may be stored in any compressed form, i.e. stored using fewer bits than its original, uncompressed representation, for which the uncompression algorithm is encoded as part of the fragment's metadata and so is available to application program that is managing the aggregation.
+A fragment may be stored in any compressed form, i.e. stored using fewer bits than its original uncompressed representation, for which the uncompression algorithm is encoded as part of the fragment's metadata and so is available to application program that is managing the aggregation.
 The fragment's data must be uncompressed prior to